 M.2 SSD pros and cons

-Benefits of using an M.2 SSD include:
+Benefits of using an M.2 SSD include the following:

 - Size and capacity.
 In a laptop, an M.2 SSD takes up far less space and uses much less power than a standard SATA or Serial-Attached SCSI (SAS) interface solid-state drive.
 However, if massive storage capacity is required in a mobile device, other form factors will likely be a better fit.